jtangelder/grunt-stripmq/README.md

 * It compares the parsed media query to the JavaScript object that you pass into `options` (more on this below)
   * If the comparison passes, it unwraps all the rules from the media query and adds them to `destination.css` file in the same place
   * If the comparison fails, it ignores all the rules within the media query
+* Cleans the CSS with clean-css, by merging selectors and properties.
 * It outputs the `destionation.css` file.